 There is also the issue of solar batteries.
 Good high-efficiency storage batteries are required for countries with low sunlight hours to store solar energy.
 These batteries contain chemicals like lithium, manganese, and potassium, which manufacturers must mine.

 Like most equipment, solar panels do not perform at their peak for their entire lifespan.
 As a solar panel ages, it produces less electric power, an effect called solar degradation.

 Solar degradation happens due to a few external factors.
 Changes in the weather or extreme weather conditions can weaken your solar panel and cause micro-cracks, lowering electricity generation.
-Dirt and debris could also pile up on your solar panel, reducing its efficiency.
+Dirt and debris could also pile up on your solar panel, reducing efficiency.

 Solar panel recycling and disposal is one central area of concern for several reasons3.
 Firstly, there are limited locations available to recycle old solar panels.
-Recycling them is also not economically attractive because there are not yet enough solar panels that are non-operational or have reached the end of life in sufficient quantities to justify the investment in recycling.
+Recycling solar panels is also not economically attractive because there are not yet enough solar panels that are non-operational or have reached the end of life in sufficient quantities to justify the investment in recycling.

 Secondly, solar panels consist of precious heavy metals made of silver, indium, or tellurium, as well as rare raw materials.
-Because the process of recycling is limited and complex, one reason why solar energy is bad is that such recoverable metals end up as waste in landfills.
+Because the process of recycling is limited and complex, one reason solar energy is bad is that such recoverable metals end up as waste in landfills.